uvatoc/uvatoc.github.io/src/content/week2.md

 slug="week2"
 +++

 # Week 2: Bit Strings and Computing Models

-The main goals for Week 2 are:

 At this point you should have been assigned to a cohort and met with them at least twice (once during your assigned prep time and once during your assessed time with a TA).
 This week, our main goals are:

 - Now that you've had some cohort experience, reflect on how to make the most out of your cohort experience this semester.
 - Begin exploration of the theory of computing, most importantly seeing the motivations for significant themes.